pavani220/Task-Management-Application/README.md

 # Technologies Used:

-1.ReactJS
-2.TypeScript
-3.Javascript
-4.CSS
-5.HTML
-6.API
+1. ReactJS
+2. TypeScript
+3. Javascript
+4. CSS
+5. HTML
+6. API
-7.Firebase Database
+7. Firebase Database
-8.JWT
+8. JWT

 # Backend:

-1.At Firebase Authentication the Signup/Login users will display 2.The Tasks that are added will stores on the firestore database in firebase 3.Based on username and password the tokens are established to maintain sessions between user and account
+1. At Firebase Authentication the Signup/Login users will display
+2. The Tasks that are added will stores on the firestore database in firebase
+3. Based on username and password the tokens are established to maintain sessions between user and account

 # Frontend:
 1. Login,Signup UI